 New York City Debates Repealing Conversion Therapy Ban

-The New York City Council is considering a repeal of a 2017 law it passed that made conversion therapy — the strongly-condemned practice of attempting to change a person's sexual orientation or gender — illegal.
+The New York City Council is considering a repeal of a 2017 law that banned conversion therapy, the strongly-condemned practice of attempting to change a person's sexual orientation or gender.

 It's a confusing legal maneuver that advocates say won't erode any protections for LGBTQ New Yorkers and at the same time, will ward off a looming lawsuit that could have negative implications nationwide if the courts side against the city.
 Members of the city council heard testimony by several LGBT advocacy groups which all support the ban's repeal, at a public hearing Wednesday.